 Contact from your solicitor: Your solicitor should be in touch around this stage of proceedings to highlight the results of local searches and any enquiries raised by the purchaser’s solicitors.
 As with every other stage of the selling process, your dedicated sale progression manager will be happy assist you with any questions you may have.

 Completion in sight: Once all enquires have been answered, yourself and the buyer can consider suitable dates for completion.
 Once agreed, both sets of solicitors will be in contact regarding the paperwork that needs to be signed.

 The next stage is the exchange: This is the legal term which means contracts have been exchanged and both parties are legally bound to the sale/purchase.
 A completion date will now be set, which means it’s a good time to book the removal men and start packing!

 Completion Day.
 Your solicitor will advise you when the monies are received from your buyer’s solicitors.
 As soon as you hear that great news, the property is now ‘sold’.
-Your solicitor will then instruct us to release the keys to the buyer, and we’ll have a bottle of chilled bubbly waiting for you to celebrate with!
+Your solicitor will then instruct us to release the keys to the buyer.

 You'll Be Sold On embleys estate agents

 The average time to sell is